-Federal Pell grants are the only forms of federal student aid offered by City Vision University, and thus included in the Return to Title IV (R2T4) calculation.
-(For students receiving Federal loans prior to Spring 1 2018, Federal loans were included as well.)
+Federal Pell grants, Iraq and Afghanistan Service Grants, and FSEOG program aid are the only forms of federal student aid offered by City Vision University that are required to be included in the Return to Title IV (R2T4) calculation.
+(For students receiving Federal loans prior to Spring 1 2018, Federal loans were included in the R2T4 calculation as well.)

 The amount of Title IV aid earned is based on the amount of time student spends in attendance in a payment period, and the total aid received; it is calculated separately from the school’s refund policy.
 Because these requirements deal only with Title IV funds, the order of return of unearned funds do not include funds from sources other than the Title IV programs.